kalemriah/Active-directory-basics/README.md

 <h2>Prerequisites </h2>
 <p align="left">
-- Microsoft Azure - One resource group running two diffrent VMs.
+- Microsoft Azure - One resource group running two diffrent VMs and a Virtual Network.
 One VM will be a Windows Server.
-The other VM will be a Windows user on that server.<br/>
+The other VM will be a Windows user on that server both will be connected to virtual network.<br/>
 - Remote Desktop Protocol will need to be open on these VMs.<br/>
 - Windows Remote Desktop Connection App will be needed to virtually use this computers.<br/>